pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibrated_prediction.myst.md

 draws
 ```

 We can use these bootstrapped statistics to further calculate quantities of the predictive distribution.
+In our case we could use the parametric CDF for our simple parametric model, but we'll adopt the empirical cdf here to show how this technique can be used when we have more complicated models too.

 ```{code-cell} ipython3
 def ecdf(sample):